-The thermoplastic injection moulding industry has evolved over the years: initially focused on the production of combs and buttons, it has evolved to the production of a wide range of products for many industries including automotive, medical, aerospace, consumer products, toys, plumbing, packaging and construction.
+The thermoplastic injection molding industry has evolved over the years: initially focused on the production of combs and buttons, it has evolved to the production of a wide range of products for many industries including automotive, medical, aerospace, consumer products, toys, plumbing, packaging, and construction.

-Thermoplastic injection, or injection moulding, uses the thermoplastic properties of certain materials to inject a softened plastic into a mould to create an impression from it.
+Thermoplastic injection, or injection molding, use the thermoplastic properties of certain materials to inject a softened plastic into a mold to create an impression from it.
 This technique provides the best quality for your productions of large and very large series.

 History of thermoplastic injection

-The American inventor John Wesley Hyatt patented the first injection moulding machine in 1872.
-This machine was relatively simple compared to the machines in use today: it worked like a large hypodermic needle, using a plunger to inject plastic into a mould through a heated cylinder.
-At the time, they produced principally necklaces, buttons and combs.
+The American inventor John Wesley Hyatt patented the first injection molding machine in 1872.
+This machine was relatively simple compared to the machines in use today: it worked like a large hypodermic needle, using a plunger to inject plastic into a mold through a heated cylinder.
+At the time, they produced principally necklaces, buttons, and combs.

-In 1919, Arthur Eichengrün developed the first injection moulding press, which can be considered the first modern injection moulding machine.
-A few years later, in 1926, Eckert and Ziegler patented the first injection moulding machine with commercial characteristics.
-The 1930s saw the emergence of the first injection moulding machines in France.
+In 1919, Arthur Eichengrün developed the first injection molding press, which can be considered the first modern injection molding machine.
+A few years later, in 1926, Eckert and Ziegler patented the first injection molding machine with commercial characteristics.
+The 1930s saw the emergence of the first injection molding machines in France.
 This marked the start of plastic household items and toys on the consumer market.

 Definition of thermoplastic injection

 The principle of plastic injection is the use of heat to soften a thermoplastic (TP) material in the form of pellets.
 The softened material is kneaded and injected into an endless screw.
-The rotation of the screw and the pressure added inserts the material into a mould.
-The material then takes on the impression of the mould.
-After cooling, the object takes on solid form and can be removed from the mould.
-The mould can then be reused for another injection.
+The rotation of the screw and the pressure added inserts the material into a mold.
+The material then takes on the impression of the mold.
+After cooling, the object takes on solid form and can be removed from the mold.
+The mold can then be reused for another injection.

-However, this method has a cost because it requires the design of a steel mould, which allows the duplication of many series parts.
+However, this method has a cost because it requires the design of a steel mold, which allows the duplication of many series parts.
 This is why it is not recommended for designs for small series.
-For this, silicone moulding is preferred, for example.
-(See our section on silicone moulding.)
+For this, silicone molding is preferred, for example.
+(See our section on silicone molding.)